llxodz/random-dogs-and-cats/README.md

-Random pictures of dogs using Retrofit2
+Random pictures of cats and dogs using Retroft2